-You can receive notifications about upcoming due dates, overdue items, and availability of reserved titles in a variety of ways.
+You can receive notifications about upcoming due dates, overdue items, and availability of reserved titles in a variety of ways: e-mail, text message, phone call, or by mail.
+These preferences are set when you get a library card.
+Should you wish to change them later:

 Daily overdue fines are .10 per item.
-Exceptions include feature film DVDs or Blu-ray ($1.00 per day or $2.00 for features films in the recent releases collection), Nooks and Video games ($1.00 per day), and iPads ($5.00 per day).
+Exceptions include feature film DVDs or Blu-ray ($1.00 per day), Nooks and Video games ($1.00 per day), and iPads ($1.00 per day).
 Maximum fines are typically half of the replacement cost.
 Lost items usually require the full replacement cost.
 Fines for out-of-system interlibrary loans may vary.

 Reasons you may have blocked status on your card include:

-Note that blocked status prevents your library card number from authenticating with our digital services.
-You will not be able to access your e-books or other databases until the blocked status has been removed.
+Note that blocked status prevents your library card number from authenticating with our digital services: you will not be able to access your e-books or other databases until the blocked status has been removed.
+Additionally, you will not be able to renew your items until your blocked status has been removed.

 Any questions about your library card status should be directed to our Circulation department, 847-256-6947.